 Accounting is basically information, and this information is published periodically in business as a profit and loss statement, or an income statement.

-Have an opinion or a question you would like me to answer, then write to Expert Comptable Clermont-Ferrand
+Have an opinion or a question you would like me to answer, then write to Cabinet Comptable Clermont-Ferrand